conal/talk-2021-can-tensor-programming-be-liberated/notes.md

 *   "Parsing" indices --- index isomorphisms
 *   Trie structures (exponentials) and their isomorphisms

+Miscellany:

+*   Quote from Dijkstra's "The Humble Programmer"
 *   Our mental habits are trained by archaic technology
 *   Optimization is important, but it obscures clarity and thwarts composability, so do it late.